-This report integrates the published petroleum geology and available geophysics in the circum-Adriatic countries to provide an assessment of the petroleum exploration and production activity of the Adriatic to date.
-Furthermore, the report provides an assessment of the areas where existing play types have not been adequately evaluated together with ideas for future exploration of newer play types which are currently poorly understood by the petroleum industry.
+This report integrates the published petroleum geology and available geophysics in the Circum-Adriatic countries to provide an assessment of the petroleum exploration and production activity of the Adriatic to date.
+In addition, the study include an analysis of the areas where existing play types have not been adequately evaluated together with ideas for future exploration of newer play types which are currently poorly understood by the petroleum industry.

 Contact us for more information.